Milton Caraglio

-Milton Joel Caraglio Pérez (born 1 December 1988) is an Argentine professional footballer who plays as a striker for San Luis de Quillota in the Primera B de Chile.
+Milton Joel Caraglio Pérez (born 1 December 1988) is an Argentine professional footballer who plays as a striker for Central Córdoba.

 Club career

 Rosario Central

 Caraglio started his football career at Rosario Central youth, being promoted to the first team in 2007.
 He made his professional on 17 March against San Lorenzo de Almagro in a 1–0 home defeat and scored his first goal against Huracán during the 2008 Apertura.
 In the following two seasons, the striker scored seven goals in 29 games.

 In July 2010, Caraglio joined West Ham United on trial, making his debut on 28 July when he played for 64 minutes in a 2–0 win against MK Dons.
 However, he failed to pass the stringent medical that West Ham put him through and he returned to Argentina.